Grasping and Letting Go

 What both artists understand is that processes cannot be controlled by willpower alone (i.e. conscious thinking and doing), and great athletes, artists and, religious or political leaders for instance seem naturally capable of spontaneously grasping and letting go when the situation calls for it.
 Which, by the way, does not mean that they go through life carefree.
 Bowie once said in an interview that he thoroughly disliked the creative process.
 Every song, LP and artwork of his hand he called an inner urge that had to come out and did not leave him alone until it was born.
 He preferred to make love, because that gave him unconstrained pleasure.

-A distinctive feature of the types described so far is: trust.
+A distinctive feature of the types described so far is: trust, or perhaps faith is a better word.
 Our athlete has complete confidence in her love for the sport to perform the best competition ever.
 Bowie and Hitchcock have complete faith in the muse, or that elusive concept called inspiration.
 Interestingly, they all have confidence in something outside of themselves.
 They do what they do not so much because they want to, but because they are called to it.
 Hence: calling (or: vocation).

 When we recognize and accept our calling, another character trait is lost: anxiety.
 The calling, which seems to come from outside ourselves, indicates the direction and trust to walk that particular path.
 It is up to us, therefore, to listen carefully to what we are called to do!